Kazakh national games

 Audaryspak

-Audaryspak applies to traditional horseback wrestling.
+Audaryspak is the traditional horseback wrestling.
 Here two wrestlers fight with each other and the winner is the rider who wrestles his opponent to the ground first.
 The participants are only adult men, who are physically strong and skillful riders.
 In the past, a wrestler could represent his clan either village.
 Audaryspak national sport requires great agility, strength, patience and courage from the athlete.

 Bayge

 Asyk atu is a famous Kazakh national game.
-Literally, the name means to beat out with one’s own asyk.
-Asyk is translated as a bone of a knee sheep joint and atu means shoot.
-In the game several asyks at a certain distance, which then become the property of a player.
+The name translates as something like “to beat out or shoot with one’s own asyk”.
+Asyk is a bone of a sheep’s knee joint and atu translates as shoot.
+In one version of the game, several asyks are placed at a certain distance, while the players try to hit them by throwing them with other bones.
+The asyks in the game then become the property of a the winner, making this game kind of a Central Asian version of marbles.
 Neighboring Kyrgyzstan has a similar game just with a different name.
-Since 2017 it has been part of UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity.
+Since 2017, this game has been part of UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity.
+The bones are often painted with different colors to make it easier to recognize the ownership of the bones.

 Togyzkumalak

-Arkan Tarty is a popular national game and is often played during national holidays or any other celebrations.
+Arkan Tartys is a popular national game and is often played during national holidays or any other celebrations.
 Players are divided into two teams of roughly equal strength.
 The team that pulls their opponents across the line three times in a row are declared the unbeatable winners.
+The game is very similar to tug of war that is known better in Europe and Northern America.

 Scroll to Top